AMUNDH 385 (office), 626-8918

 Member, Advisory Committee to UCLA Basic Plasma Science Facility (2004-2007).

-Honors: Cotrell Scholar; Fellow, American Geophysical Union; Fellow, American Physical Society; CSE Taylor Award for Service
+Honors: Cotrell Scholar; Fellow, American Geophysical Union; Fellow, American Physical Society; CSE Taylor Award for Service; 2014 Mullen-Spector-Truax Women's Leadership Award

-Utilizing particle and waves data from the WIND and STEREO satellites, we are examining dissipation at collisionless shocks.
+Shock waves are important in many astrophysical settings; however, a detailed understanding of the structure of shocks in collisionless plasmas has nor yet been obtained.
+Utilizing particle and waves data from the WIND and STEREO satellites, we are examining shock structure at the Earth’s bow shock and at interplanetary shocks and the role of waves in dissipation at collisionless shocks.
 We are also studying a number of wave-particle interaction processes in the solar wind.

 Using in situ particle and fields data from the NASA FAST and Polar satellites and auroral images from IMAGE and TIMED, we are addressing a number of questions associated with the acceleration of electrons and ions in the Earth's auroral regions.

 Reconnection is a ubiquitous process in magnetized plasmas, converting magnetic field energy to particle energy.
-Using data from the Polar and Cluster satellites, we are studying microphysics of reconnection, including the role of solitary waves, whistlers and lower hybrid waves.
+It is important in systems ranging from solar flares to fusion machines.
+Using data from the Polar, Cluster and THEMIS satellites, we are studying microphysics of reconnection, including the role of solitary waves, whistlers and lower hybrid waves.
+We are also examining the partitioning of energy outflow from reconnection regions.

 K. Kersten, Cynthia Cattell , Aaron Breneman , Keith Goetz , Paul Kellogg , Lynn Wilson III , John Wygant , J. Blake , Mark Looper , Ilan Roth, Observation of relativistic electron microbursts in conjunction with intense radiation belt whistler-mode waves, Geophysical Research Letters [abstract]